-3.5 Retopology and PBR
+2.7 Retopology and PBR

 The initial findings of this elaboration confirm the extent to which contemporary surveying technologies guarantee an excellent correlation between the physical asset and its digital representation.
 This is a crucial objective in the domain of CH, although it does necessitate a significant investment of resources in terms of memory, connectivity and processing.
 It is therefore essential to determine the optimal quality to reserve for the various disciplines and fields of application and to identify the most effective solutions for its management.
-Although high-quality models were essential for obtaining technical-scientific products such as the commonly used orthophotos, an alternative approach was sought that would be more suited to the specific context.
+Although high-quality models are essential for obtaining technical-scientific products such as the commonly used orthophotos, an alternative approach was sought that would be more suited to the specific context.
 In order to facilitate the consultation and management of the surveyed data by PARS, retopology and PBR (Physically Based Rendering) techniques were employed, through which an attempt was made to identify an optimal balance between geometric fidelity, visual quality, and heavy processing output.
-Retopology represents a comprehensive approach to mesh optimisation, with the primary aim of reducing the polycount (number of polygons).
-It is regarded as one of the most challenging tasks in threedimensional modelling, necessitating considerable expertise and dedication from the modeller.
-However, over the past few years, several alternatives have been developed that can reduce production times by automating, partially or entirely, the repetitive actions required by manual methods (Garone, 2017).
-In light of the above, the research project evaluated the semi-automatic functions of Reality Capture.
-While this approach does not allow for complete control over the topological properties of the mesh, it does facilitate the standardisation of the chosen workflow across diverse environments and elements within the park (Fig. 9).
+Retopology represents a comprehensive approach to mesh optimisation, with the primary aim of reducing the number of polygons.
+It is regarded as one of the most challenging tasks in three-dimensional modelling, requiring considerable expertise and dedication from the modeller.